HazelCunuder/cheat-sheets/cheat-sheets/chatGPT-cheat-sheet.md

 But how do I know that ChatGPT's answer will actually work?
 Well, unfortunately, no AI can guarantee a 100% success rate.
 However, there are ways to make the answers more reliable.

 The method I found the most consistent is to ask ChatGPT to give you a step-by-step explanation of its answer.
-This gives you a way to understand and verify the AI's thought process and prrune out false information.
+This gives you a way to understand and verify the AI's thought process and prune out false information.